brianom95/brianom95.github.io/_posts/2025-05-29-antarctica.md

 I arrived in Buenos Aires a few days early and stayed in a hostel.
 This gave me time to settle in, do a bike tour, wander the markets, and enjoy St. Patrick's Day.
 After weeks on the move it felt nice to slow down before this trip began.
 When the time came, I moved to the five-star Alvear Icon hotel, where all of us runners looked a little out of place.

 It was easily the fanciest hotel I had ever stayed in.
-There was a short group jog for us to meet each other where I chatted to Nick, a mountaineer, triathlete, and award winning journalist whose been published in National Geographic.
+There was a short group jog for us to meet each other where I chatted to Nick, a mountaineer, triathlete, and award winning journalist who's been published in National Geographic.
 I also chatted with some of the race organisers like Ann, Tinny, and Paul who was the expedition doctor.
 That evening some of us lazed in the pool, so relaxed you'd forget what's to come.

 <p align="center" width="100%">
     <img width="400" src="/images/ant15.jpeg">